Child Protection Policies

 Neglect: The failure to provide a child with the basic necessities of life such as food, clothing, shelter, space, and supervision, to the extent that the child’s health and/or development are placed at risk.

 Sexual exploitation is the abuse of a position of vulnerability, differential power, or trust for sexual purposes; this includes profiting monetarily, socially or politically from the exploitation of another.
-Child prostitution and trafficking of children for sexual abuse and exploitation are examples of this.
+Examples include child prostitution and the trafficking of children for sexual abuse.

 Commercial or other exploitation of a child refers to the use of the child in work or other activities for the benefit of others.
-This includes, but is not limited to, child labour.
+This includes, but is not limited to, child labor.
 These activities are to the detriment of the child’s physical or mental health, education, moral or social-emotional development (WHO, 1999).
-Children being recruited in to the army would also come under this category.
+Children being recruited into the army would also come under this category.

 This Policy applies to all members of EPI staff, chaperones, volunteers, vendors, and people visiting EPI programs and courses.